All Software Modules

 Download Demo All Software Modules

-Random vibration testing is a standard option to bring a device under test to failure.
-However, while random tests produce a waveform similar to the field data, they may omit high peak accelerations that cause the most damage in the field.
-Engineers can use the Field Data Replication (FDR) software to reproduce a test environment, including the high peaks, on a shaker in the lab.
+Engineers can use the Field Data Replication (FDR) software to reproduce a single environment, including high peaks, on a shaker in the lab.

 thumbnail